 +UNADJUSTED - use unadjusted prices.

-0 - download tick quote (T1) data from the broker's server (Zorro S required).
+0 - download tick quote (T1) data from the selected broker or price source (Zorro S required).

-- For trading with brokers that do not support historical prices in their API, set the PRELOAD flag and use assetHistory() for downloading recent historical data from Yahoo or Quandl prior to the first asset call.
-This works for daily data only.
+- For trading with brokers that do not support historical prices in their API, set the PRELOAD flag and use assetHistory() for downloading recent historical data prior to the first asset call.
+This works for D1 data only.

-- The raw .csv data from Yahoo or Quandl is stored in History\history.csv.
-If the download fails due to a problem with the asset or a server issue, this file usually contains no CSV data, but an error message from the price server.
+- The raw .csv data from Yahoo, Google, or Quandl is stored in History\history.csv.
+If the download fails due to a problem with the asset or a server issue, this file usually contains a detailed error message from the price server.
 The function will attempt twice to download the data before giving up.